EricLamphere/EricLamphere/README.md

 status](https://www.r-pkg.org/badges/version/ezverse)](https://CRAN.R-project.org/package=ezverse)
 <!-- badges: end -->

-I’m working on a collection of packages (all prefixed with ‘ez’) that are supposed to make various aspects of data science and analytics engineering much ~~ez~~easier.
+A collection of packages (all prefixed with ‘ez’) that are supposed to make various aspects of data science and analytics engineering much ~~ez~~easier.
 Current state looks like this: